python/exceptiongroups/except_star.md

 * A new empty "result" `ExceptionGroup` would be created by the interpreter.

 * Every `except *` clause, run from top to bottom, can filter some of the exceptions out of the group and process them.
-If the except block terminates with an error, that error is put to the "result" `ExceptionGroup` (with the group of unprocessed exceptions referenced via the `__context__` attribute.)
+If the except block raises an exception, that exception is added to the "result" `ExceptionGroup` (with the group of unprocessed exceptions referenced via the `__context__` attribute.)

 * After there are no more `except*` clauses to evaluate, there are the following possibilities:

-  * Both "incoming" and "result" `ExceptionGroup` are empty.
+  * Both "incoming" and "result" `ExceptionGroup`s are empty.
 This means that all exceptions were processed and silenced.

-  * Both "incoming" and "result" `ExceptionGroup` are not empty.
+  * Both "incoming" and "result" `ExceptionGroup`s are not empty.
     This means that not all of the exceptions were matched, and some were matched but either triggered new errors, or were re-raised.
 The interpreter would merge both groups into one group and raise it.